Online growth prospects help Japan's Recruit shine in market debut

 Doshida cited travel magazine Jalan as one such example.
 It now has its own website offering customers the ability to book travel tickets, hotels and rent cars across Japan.

-A tightening labour market as Japan's population rapidly ages and a shift by companies towards using more temporary workers is also expected to work in Recruit's favour.
+A tightening labor market as Japan's population rapidly ages and a shift by companies towards using more temporary workers is also expected to work in Recruit's favor.

 ACQUISITION HUNGRY